 Further copay increases place even greater financial burdens on TRICARE beneficiaries and unfairly penalize TRICARE beneficiaries who prefer to use local pharmacies.
 Additionally, restricting beneficiary access and raising copay amounts can have the unintended effect of reducing medication adherence, resulting in decreased health outcomes and increased use of more costly medical interventions, such as physician and emergency room visits, and hospitalizations.
 These additional costs are often shifted to other federal programs.
-In reviewing the original Senate version of the FY2016 NDAA, which proposed increases in prescription copays for TRICARE beneficiaries, the Congressional Budget Office (CBO) stated:
+In reviewing proposed NDAA increases in prescription copays for TRICARE beneficiaries, the Congressional Budget Office (CBO) found:

 Thus, while the higher copayments may deter some beneficiaries from filling prescriptions they no longer need or use, those higher copayments also could cause some chronically ill beneficiaries to stop taking their medications, resulting in more doctor visits and hospitalizations.
-As a result, CBO estimates that the \$4.9 billion in direct pharmacy savings would be offset by a \$1.1 billion increase in other federal spending for medical services (mostly from Medicare).